shunzh/RLCodeBase/README.md

 - [config.py](config.py) Some global configurations.
 This is very likely to be the only file you want to modify if you just want to run the existing experiments.
-- [moduleTraining.sh](moduleTraining.sh) Code to train target, obstacle, path modules using q learning.
 - [humanModularIRLExperiment.sh](humanModularIRLExperiment.sh) Please see inline
   comments for details.
 To run this, you need to have the human data {miniRes25.mat, subj[25-28].parsed.mat} in your checked-out folder, which are not included in this repo.
+- [moduleTraining.sh](moduleTraining.sh) (Now we are using continuous Q functions.
+This experiment uses discrete Q tables and is outdated) Code to train target, obstacle, path modules using q learning.
+It uses discrete Q tables.

 Learning Agents
 --------------